dharFr/capt/tutorial.md

     @Application = Application

-You need to add a line of code to instantiate your notes controller, then start the backbone history router.
+You need to add a line of code to instantiate your notes router, then start the backbone history router.

     start: ->
-      new NotesController
+      new NotesRouter
       Backbone.history.start()

 While we're here, we'll create a global `Notes` instance of a NoteCollection, which we can use to store all our notes.
 If you'd rather, you could use `app.notes` and not pollute the global namespace, but for smaller apps, I prefer to be a scope-polluter.

     constructor: ->
-      window.Items = new ItemCollection
+      window.Notes = new NoteCollection

 ## Create our view

-Views are created for a controller so you create a show view on the notes controllers.
-This isn't perfect, as often times I find I create a controller with only a single view, but it's the convention I work too.
+Views are created for a router so you create a show view on the notes routers.
+This isn't perfect, as often times I find I create a router with only a single view, but it's the convention I work too.

     capt generate view notes index